-Founded in 1995, the National Association of Pharmacy Regulatory Authorities (NAPRA) is an alliance of the provincial and territorial pharmacy regulatory authorities across Canada as well as the Pharmacy Services Division of the Canadian Armed Forces.
+Founded in 1995, the National Association of Pharmacy Regulatory Authorities (NAPRA) is the alliance of the provincial and territorial pharmacy regulatory authorities across Canada as well as the Canadian Forces Health Services.
 NAPRA’s members regulate the practice of pharmacy in their respective jurisdictions in Canada and their primary mandate is to protect and serve the public interest.

 NAPRA provides a platform for its members to discuss and take a national approach in addressing common issues in the practice of pharmacy in Canada.